Plastic pipework: PVDF (polyvinylidene difluoride)

-uPVC (unplasticized Polyvinyl Chloride)
+uPVC (unplasticized polyvinyl chloride)

 uPVC or PVC-U, is a thermoplastic material derived from common salt and fossil fuels.
 The pipe material has the longest track record of all plastic materials.
 The first uPVC pipes were made in the 1930s.
 Beginning in the 1950s, uPVC pipes were used to replace corroded metal pipes and thus bring fresh drinking water to a growing rural and later urban population. uPVC pipes are certified safe for drinking water per NSF Standard 61 and used extensively for water distribution and transmission pipelines throughout North America and around the world. uPVC is allowed for waste lines in homes and is the most often used pipe for sanitary sewers.

 Further pressure and non-pressure applications in the field of sewers, soil and waste, gas (low pressure) and cable protection soon followed.
 The material's contribution to public health, hygiene and well-being has therefore been significant.

-Polyvinyl chloride or uPVC (unplasticized polyvinyl chloride) pipes are not well suited for hot water lines and have been restricted from inside water supply line use in the USA for homes since 2006.
+Polyvinyl chloride or uPVC (unplasticized polyvinyl chloride) pipes are not well suited for hot water lines and have been restricted from inside water supply line use in the US for homes since 2006.
 Code IRC P2904.5 uPVC Not listed.

 uPVC has high chemical resistance across its operating temperature range, with a broad band of operating pressures.
 Max operating temperature is reported at 140 °F, and max working pressure: 450 psi.
 Due to its long-term strength characteristics, high stiffness and cost effectiveness, uPVC systems account for a large proportion of plastic piping installations and some estimations put it that greater than 2,000,000 mi of uPVC pipe are currently in service across applications.

-uPVC Variants
+uPVC variants

 Based on the standard polyvinyl chloride material, three other variants are in use.

 One variant called OPVC, or PVCO, represents an important landmark in the history of plastic pipe technology.
 This molecular-oriented bi-axial high performance version combines higher strength with extra impact resistance.

 A ductile variant is the MPVC, polyvinyl chloride modified with acrylics or chlorinated PE.
 This more ductile material with high fracture resistance is used in higher-demand applications where resistance against cracking and stress corrosion is important.
 In several studies the long track record of uPVC pipes has been investigated.
 Recent investigations at the German KRV and the Dutch TNO have confirmed that uPVC water pressure pipes, when installed correctly have a useful life span of over 100 years.